usmansbk/blog-draft/markdowns/redux.md

 state.todos = "Fire spitting Bugs";
 ```

-Now, every part of our app using the `todos` state will crash because it's no longer an `Array`.
+Now, every part of our app expecting the `todos` state to be an array will crash.